 Some of the states that offer tax-free holidays include: Arkansas, Florida, Iowa, Missouri, New Mexico, Ohio, Oklahoma, South Carolina, Virginia, Wisconsin, Tennessee, Mississippi, Alabama, Texas, Maryland, Connecticut, and Massachusetts.

 Pro Tip: Do a quick internet search to make sure your city is participating in the statewide tax holiday.
 Some aren’t.
 It’s also okay to drive across state lines if you live close and want to benefit.
-(Just watch your gas dollars to make sure you are really saving.)
+(Just watch your gas dollars to make sure you’re really saving.)

-Expect other stores to follow suit, as retailers try to gain a more loyal customer base instead of just attracting those seeking to take advantage of loss leaders.
+Expect other stores to follow suit as retailers try to gain more loyal customer bases instead of just attracting those seeking to take advantage of loss leaders.

 Pro tip: Most gimmicks are just that.
-Unless you have a large family, you probably won’t save much on buy one, get one or penny deals, which often force you to buy more products overall than you would have otherwise.
-Instead, keep a price notebook, and record the lowest prices across all retailers for the items you buy annually.
+Unless you have a large family, you probably won’t save much on “buy one, get one free” or penny deals, which often force you to buy more products overall than you would have otherwise.
+Instead, keep a price notebook and record the lowest prices across all retailers for the items you buy annually.

-A 16-cent pack of pencils five years ago might now cost you 25 cents, and a price notebook will alert you to this trend, and help you keep per-item cost in mind as you navigate the “hot deals” tied to gimmicks.
-Know the real price of everything you buy, and you can never go wrong.
+A 16-cent pack of pencils five years ago might now cost you 25 cents, and a price notebook will alert you to this trend.
+It will also help you keep per-item cost in mind as you navigate the “hot deals” tied to gimmicks.
+Know the real price of everything you buy, and you’ll never go wrong.

 Look into grants or subsidies for these specific learning environments, including special needs or twice-exceptional programs that may benefit from nonprofit or government funding plans.

-Finally, if there’s any way to shop year-round, picking up items on clearance or special buys as they happen, your final bill come August will be much, much lower.
+Finally, if there’s any way to shop year-round, picking up items on clearance or special buys as they happen, your final bill in August will be much, much lower.